Dalat – Home to Great Coffee, Good Wine and Now a Massage Parlour Where They Don’t Grab Your Penis

 Vietnamese coffee involves adding ground coffee beans to a filter cup, which is filled with hot water and placed above a glass containing a liberal amount of sweetened-condensed milk.
 The coffee is dark and very strong.
 It is often also served as iced coffee – the same sweet, rich brew is served in a glass of ice.

 Dalat wine, which at less than $3 a bottle for red or white, is a bargain.
 Wine has been a real luxury item for us – the locals don’t really drink it which leads to huge luxury taxes in countries like Thailand – so the highlight of each day was ordering a bottle of wine with dinner.
-Dalat wine has a really bad reputation, so i didn’t expect to drink much of it – but we found we didn’t mind it at all.
+Dalat wine has a terrible reputation, which may be deserved, but we found we didn’t mind it.
+Maybe it had just been too long since we has tasted wine.
+Or perhaps we are just uncultured swine.

-I don’t have the most mature or well-worn palate for wine at the best of times, and especially not after 4 months over here, but we really enjoyed the white, served nice and cold (seriously, as cold as you can), its better than the red, which is probably a bit to watery and weird.
+I don’t have the most mature or well-worn palate for wine at the best of times, and especially not after months over here, but we really enjoyed the white, served nice and cold (seriously, as cold as you can, so cold you cant taste it), its better than the red, which is probably a bit to watery and weird.

 The other foodie highlight of Dalat was the fantastic Banh Mi – fresh crusty bread rolls filled with pate, shredded pork, pickled vegetables, chilli sauce, oh I’m dribbling just thinking about them.
 While available in the north of the country, it is usually from dodgy looking street vendors with huge lumps of pate sweating in the sun.
 In the south it is taken a lot more seriously, and the rolls are a gourmet knockout (for 0.50 cents or less a roll).
 But there will be more on this in our next post, as Banh Mi is even better in Saigon – so for now here is a delicious picture: